heyyyyy

 also, if you're in the US and have a library card, which you can get by contacting your local library, you can type your library card number into the free website/app libby and get access to ebooks and audiobooks that your library carries.
-These books will automatically return themselves when your loan is up, preventing late fees. you can take in the ebooks and audiobooks directly through the website and the app, and the syncing works really well - I'm often switching between phone and laptop and libby makes it as seamless as possible.
+These books will automatically return themselves when your loan is up, preventing late fees. you can take in the ebooks and audiobooks directly through the website and the app, and the syncing works really well - I'm often switching between phone and laptop and libby makes it as seamless as possible. [this is still functional but we may lose this access soon due to Politics!]

-here are some cool websites:
+here are some cool websites and blogs:

 - bookshop.org - a website that sources books through small bookstores near you for purchase, so you don't have to go through Amazon. now providing ebooks too!